 Have some extra time on your Colorado vacation?
 Nestled in the beautiful Rocky Mountains, Aspen is the starting point for many adventurous skiers—but many travelers don’t know about the wonders surrounding the quaint Colorado alpine town.
 Explore the state’s hidden gems by adding some of the best day trips from Aspen to your itinerary!

-A short drive away from Aspen, you can experience picturesque towns like Vail and Marble, see the postcard-worthy Twin Lakes up close, or engage in outdoor activities near former frontier towns like Silverthorne.
+A short drive from Aspen, you can experience picturesque towns like Vail and Marble, see the postcard-worthy Twin Lakes up close, or engage in outdoor activities near former frontier towns like Silverthorne.

 Ready to experience more of Colorado’s charms on your ski vacation?
 Dig into these top-rated Aspen side trips to kick the adventure up a notch!